yyuemii/infra/README.md

 </div>

 # infra
-The home of my declaratively defined personal infrastructure & network setup.
-This is still actively being worked on, as most of it still needs to be migrated to this repo.
+The home of my declarative personal infrastructure & network setup.
+This is still actively being worked on, as most of it still needs to be migrated to this repo